Kraków – royal castle

 The defensive walls of the remaining part of the hill were probably built a bit later than the upper castle.
 Their thickness was similar: 2.2 to 3 meters, and the height along with battlements from about 8 meters on the north side to about 12 meters on the south side.
 The difference in altitude resulted from the desire to maintain a uniform level of the wall crowns, with differences in the height of the hill.
 Walls were originally crowned, as mentioned, with a stone battlement.
 It were erected on an earlier ramparts, therefore the circumference repeated rampart’s shape in the plan.
 The length of the fortification line was 560 meters.
 Characteristically, initially not a single tower was built in the circuit.

-During the reign of Casimir the Great, the southern curtain of the upper castle was demolished, to build a new, magnificent palace on the acquired area, intended for the royal court.
-It was a brick, two-storey building, which in the basement housed a large representative room.
+During the reign of Casimir the Great, the southern curtain of the upper ward was demolished, to build a new, magnificent palace on the acquired area, intended for the royal court.
+It was a brick, two-storey building with basement, which in the ground floor housed a large representative room.
 Residential rooms, including a royal bedroom, have been arranged on the first floor.
-This building was connected with the rotunda, which then received a new call of St. Felix and Adauctus.
+On the courtyard side there was a cloister, the upper level of which was accessed by a monumental staircase starting at the rotunda.
+Gothic building was connected with the rotunda, which then received a new call of St. Felix and Adauctus and became one of the palace churches again.
 The place from the rotunda to the gate was occupied by a building intended for court officials, and the former stone palace in the north-western part was raised up with a bricks.
 It is also likely that the nearby church of St. Mary the Egyptian then became a two-level building, in the upper vaulted floor connected to the palace floor.

-Around the third quarter of the 14th century, the Łokietek Tower received vaults in place of the earlier wooden ceilings.
-A barrel vault based on a four-sided central pillar was built in the basement, and a rib vault with circular bosses, based on mouldede corbels and an octagonal central pillar, was erected in the ground floor (the so-called Kazimierz Room).
-The room was heated by a fireplace located in the north-west corner, the entrance to it led through moulded portals in the eastern wall and in the south-eastern corner, and from the end of the 14th century the walls were decorated with polychrome.
-At that time, the upper storey of the tower was a representative hall, about 9.4 meters high, with a rib vault based on a single, twelve-sided pillar and moulded corbels.
+Around the third quarter of the 14th century, the rooms in Łokietek’s Tower were vaulted in place of the previous wooden ceilings.
+A barrel vault was installed on the ground floor, based on a quadrangular, central pillar.
+On the second floor (the so-called Hall of Kazimierz), a rib vault with circular bosses was placed, supported by moulded corbels and an octagonal, central pillar.
+This room was heated by a fireplace located in the north-west corner.
+In addition, the hall had sedilia in the window niches, access to the latrine, and from the end of the 14th century the walls were decorated with polychrome.
+The entrance led through moulded portals in the eastern wall and the south-eastern corner.
+The upper floor of the tower was then a representative hall, about 9.4 meters high, about 10 x 10 meters in size, covered with a three-support vault based on a single, twelve-sided pillar and moulded corbels.

 The road to the Wawel Hill in the second half of the 14th century led from the town side.
 At the foot of the hill two gates were built: one on the north side in the vicinity of the royal bath (later called the Side Gate), and the other (called Grodzka or Skałeczna) near the church of St. Giles.
 Then the road climbed the northern slope of the hill and reached the Lower Gate, preceded by a timber bridge.
 At the initiative of king Jagiełło, this gate was reinforced with three stone and brick towers and a foregate, crossing the road to the town for a dozen or so meters.
 Two cylindrical towers were built into the line of the wall connecting the castle with the Side Gate, one of which was situated at the bend of the wall.
 This moderately-known Medium Tower had two high flooors with embrasures and an attic with a large number of arrowslits.
 It was topped with a conical roof and four decorative turrets.
 The third, largest tower (called the Great), also round, was erected on a rocky promontory on the inner side of the road leading to the castle hill.
 It had a diameter of about 14 meters and because of the level of the rock, only one or two floors, used for fire positions intended for shelling the road to the castle.
 It was probably one of the earliest buildings adapted to the use of firearms in Kraków.
 Between the outer towers, a wall with a gate opening and a guard porch was led, and all the towers were topped with high conical roofs.